micr0-dev/AltBot/README.md

 - **Local LLM Support:** Use local LLMs via Ollama for generating alt-text descriptions.
 - **Consent Requests:** Ask for consent from the original poster before generating alt-text when mentioned by non-OP users.
 - **Configurable Settings:** Easily configure the bot using a TOML file.

-## Privacy Note

-Your post content is never used.
-Only images without existing alt-text will be processed.

-## Disclaimer

-Alt-texts are generated using a Large Language Model (LLM).
-While we strive for accuracy, results may sometimes be factually incorrect.
-Always double-check the alt-text before using it.

 ## Setup